google/mechahamster/docs/src/programmers_guide/building.md

 4. Alternatively, use [Firebase CLI][] to upload `database.rules.json` file under `/console` directory to your Firebase project, which will be detailed below.

-> MechaHamster uses the name 'XYZZY' to represent desktop users.

 #### Update Firebase Database url in the script

 MechaHamster can access Firebase Realtime Database in the Unity Editor.
 Set Database url to your